wjfu99/MIA-Gen/README.md

   a go-to library for state-of-the-art diffusion models, on which you can train arbitrary state-of-the-art diffusion models you want.
-  Similarly, all VAEs are deployed by [pythae](https://github.com/clementchadebec/benchmark_VAE), another generative model library with massive VAEs from previous to recent ones..
+  Similarly, all VAEs are deployed by [pythae](https://github.com/clementchadebec/benchmark_VAE), another generative model library with massive VAEs from previous to recent ones.
   So you can evaluate our attack algorithm on more diverse generative models, which is what we hope to see.

 * ### Diffusion Models
-  We recommend to train diffusion models with multi-GPU and [accelerate](https://huggingface.co/docs/accelerate/index), a library that enables the same PyTorch code to be run across any distributed configuration.
+  We recommend training diffusion models with multi-GPU and [accelerate](https://huggingface.co/docs/accelerate/index), a library that enables the same PyTorch code to be run across any distributed configuration.
   Below is a sample to train a DDPM on Celeba-64, and the training script for all other diffusion models can be found in the [path](./diffusion_models) folder:
   ```bash